mgorny/articles/the-ultimate-guide-to-eapi-7.rst

 The ``--build`` and ``--target`` are used to pass ``CBUILD`` and ``CTARGET`` respectively to the configure scripts.
-Their presence (or rather, values disjoint from ``--host``) enable the cross- compilation logic in configure.
-Both of them were added retroactively to all EAPIs, as being passed the value of the respective variable whenever they are not empty.
+Their presence (or rather, values disjoint from ``--host``) enable the cross-\
+compilation logic in configure.
+Both of them were added retroactively to all EAPIs, as being passed whenever the respective variable is not empty.
 This is because they were implemented this way in all three package managers for a long time — in Portage since at least 2005, in the other two since their inception.

 The ``--with-sysroot`` option is specific to projects using libtool, and overrides the sysroot used by libtool (obtained from the compiler).